BeTheCodeWithYou/spring-boot-security/README.md

-# spring-boot-security
+# JWT spring-boot-security

-A spring boot security application using JPA and H2 in memory Database.
+A spring boot security application using JWT, JPA and H2 in memory Database.

 build the app